-PhRMA provides annual estimates of U.S. pharmaceutical industry losses from foreign violations of data exclusivity and patent protection.34 In its 2007 Special 301 submission to the USTR, PhRMA contended that its member companies sustained damages totaling an estimated \$21.7
+In previous years, PhRMA has provided annual estimates of U.S. pharmaceutical industry losses from foreign violations of data exclusivity and patent protection.23 In its 2007 Special 301 submission to the USTR, PhRMA contended that its member companies sustained damages totaling an estimated \$21.7 million from data exclusivity and patent violations in 24 countries (see Table 2).24 Damages reported in the 2007 submission were nearly double those reported in the prior year's submission.
+While the total loss associated with IPR infringement grew, damages